-How to Build a Stunning Cat House Side Table
+How to Build a Cute Cat House Side Table

 Hey guys, it’s been a while since I’ve shared build plans, I know.
 I was just telling Mike that I really wanted to get in the shop and build something with my hands.
 Life just gets so busy, but it’s such an amazing stress reliever.